manishtiwari25/EasyCORS/README.md

 # EasyCors
-Easiest way to implement CORS in DotNet
+Easiest way to implement CORS in DotNet Core and .Net 5